-7.13 Bring Your Own Device (BYOD)
+13. Bring Your Own Device (BYOD)

-To prevent data loss and ensure consistent application of School policies, no personally owned equipment should be attached to the School's network without the permission of the Head Teacher.
+To prevent data loss and ensure consistent application of school policies, no personally owned equipment will be attached to the school's network without the permission of the Head Teacher.

 Please refer to the separate the Bring Your Own Device (BYOD) Policy